-There are several well-respected and highly qualified scuba diving schools along this stretch of the coast and your host at Villa Andalucía – Helen – will be able to make all the necessary arrangements for you, and with the coast being a short 30-minute drive away, an introductory diving lesson and initial dive can be done in just a day.
+There are several well-respected and highly qualified scuba diving schools along this stretch of the Spanish coast and your host at Villa Andalucía – Helen – will be able to make all the necessary arrangements for you to go scuba diving in Spain Costa Del Sol, and with the coast being a short 30-minute drive away, an introductory diving lesson and initial dive can be done in just a day.

 One of the most respected and experienced scuba diving schools is Black Frog Divers, who are situated in Torrox.
-Black Frog Divers – who are PADI qualified and approved – provide two introductory dives for people who would just like to have a go and see if they like it.
+Black Frog Divers – who are PADI qualified and approved – provide two introductory dives for people who would just like to have a go at scuba diving on the Costa Del Sol to see if they like it.
 The Bubblemaker is an ideal introduction for children between the ages of 8 and 10.
-Underwater skills are practiced in a very safe environment, supervised by highly qualified diving instructors.
+Underwater skills are practised in a very safe environment, supervised by highly qualified diving instructors.

 However, if you are over the age of 10 they provide a Discover Scuba Diving course.
 This consists of some introductory theory, practice with the equipment and one introductory dive.
-An ideal way to dip your toe into the world of scuba.
+An ideal way to dip your toe into the world of scuba diving in Spain.

 Scuba diving can be a bit daunting the first time, the equipment is not yet familiar and the bottle feels a little bit heavy on that walk to the shore, but once you release the air from your BCD and slowly sink below the surface a whole new world opens up to you.